-The 7-Day Significant Fire Potential is a subset of the daily Fire Activity Forecast mentioned above.
-Both are generated daily by combing weighted contributions of weather elements, fire danger indices, estimated ignitions, and the availability of firefighting resources.
-Recall that "Significant fires" are defined in the NWCG glossary as those fires large and costly enough to warrant movement of firefighting resources from outside the area where the fire originates.
-A daily risk factor is assigned to each PSA based on its unique contributing factors.
+The 7-Day Significant Fire Potential is a simpler subset of the more detailed daily Fire Activity Forecast mentioned above.
+Both the 7-Day and Fire Activity Forecast attempt to anticipate the conditions under which initiation of new significant fires is most likely.
+This is done objectively with a mathematical model that computes daily weighted contributions of the observed and forecasted elements below:

+"Significant fires" are defined in the NWCG glossary as those fires large and costly enough to warrant movement of firefighting resources from outside the area where the fire originates.
+In practice, NWCC designates the 95th percentile size of daily largest fires in each PSA.
+The FPA fires database that was used to help develop the fire size criteria.

+See the appendix for a PSA boundaries map and their significant (95th percentile) fire sizes.

+A daily risk factor of the potential of significant fires is forecast for each PSA out to 10 days in the future based on its unique contributing factors identified above.

-PSAs expected to undergo elevated risk of new significant wildland fires are denoted in the 7-Day products published by Predictive Services in varying colors based on their daily risk ranking.
-Red designations depict risk factors above the 20% threshold and are called "high risk" days for elevated risk of new large fires.
+The daily risk factor for each Predictive Service Area is denoted in the 7-Day products published by Predictive Services in varying colors based on their daily risk ranking.
+Risk factors above 20% are called "high risk" days for elevated risk of initiation of new large fires.